Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Brown is responsible for attempting 10.5% of his team's field goal attempts this season with 9.3 per game.
+- This season, Bruce Brown has made 4.5 shots per game, which accounts for 10.0% of his team's total makes.

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's tries from beyond the arc.
+- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's shots from beyond the arc.

-- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat concede 109.8 points per game, second-ranked in the NBA.
+- The Heat allow 109.8 points per game, second-ranked in the league.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per contest.
+- The Heat allow 41.9 rebounds per contest, ranking sixth in the league.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.
+- In terms of 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the NBA.

 Bruce Brown vs. the Heat